Every 38 seconds of every business day, someone gets a job with help from Goodwill Industries International.

 Locally, Goodwill Columbus helps meet the needs of all job seekers, including specialized programs for youth, seniors, veterans, and people with disabilities, criminal backgrounds and other specialized needs.
 Last year, Goodwill Columbus’ Workforce Development team helped place 353 individuals into competitive employment with 177 local employers.

-We currently provide credentialed training programs for careers in industries such as hospitality & lodging, information technology and health care - to name a few.
+We currently provide person-centered, credentialed training programs for careers in industries such as hospitality & lodging, information technology and health care - to name a few.
 Also in 2015, Goodwill successfully launched Creative Employment Solutions (CES), which bridges the gap between day programs and workforce development, providing specialized job services for individuals with developmental disabilities.

 Goodwill Columbus Program Model: